 The Boston Recorder Society's monthly meetings are playing sessions, and we operate on a semester basis.
 Three or four experienced music teachers coach separate recorder ensembles, which are generally grouped based upon playing level.
-These ensembles range from strong beginners (with the ability to sight-read music) through advanced players.
-The ensembles are open to players of other instruments, such as viola da gamba, baroque cello, baroque flute, and other instruments that are not too loud and can blend nicely with our main instrument, the recorder.
+These ensembles range from beginners (with the ability to sight-read music, play in tune and play in rhythm) through advanced players.
+The ensembles are open to players of other instruments, such as viola da gamba, baroque cello, flute, and other instruments that are not too loud and can blend nicely with our main instrument, the recorder.
 We also offer a "Loud Group" which focuses on early brass and reed instruments such as the sackbut, dulcian, and crumhorn.
+In the 2015 Fall semester we will be offering a dedicated renaissance flute ensemble, pending enough interest.
 Our Music Director, Heloise Degrugiliier, a well-known recorder teacher and performer, carefully places players in the appropriate playing groups.

 We are fortunate to have many wonderful recorder teachers who live locally and are willing to devote time to the BRS and the recorder community.